DecTrain: Deciding When to Train a Monocular Depth DNN Online: Related Work

 \subsection{Domain adaptation}

-Recent research has focused on unsupervised domain adaptation, where the DNN is trained online to perform better on the current environment; when the goal is also to preserve accuracy on previous environments, the algorithms are called continual or lifelong learning~\cite{vodisch2023codeps, kuznietsov2021comoda, parisi2019continual}.
-Continual learning algorithms often involve replay buffers~\cite{vodisch2023codeps, kuznietsov2021comoda}, regularization, and increasing architecture capacity ~\cite{parisi2019continual}.
-Similar to the CoDEPS framework proposed by Vodisch et al.~\cite{vodisch2023codeps}, our problem involves online training the DNN; unlike previous works, we aim to reduce the frequency of online training to reduce the computational cost rather than performing online training at all timesteps.
-In addition, our priority is to continuously adapt when needed and maximize accuracy on the current environment, rather than accept a lower accuracy on the current environment to preserve accuracy on the pretraining environment.
+Recent research has focused on unsupervised domain adaptation, where the DNN is trained online to perform better on the current environment; when the goal is also to preserve accuracy on previous environments, the algorithms are called continual or lifelong learning~\cite{vodisch2023codeps}.
+Continual learning algorithms often involve replay buffers~\cite{kuznietsov2021comoda}, regularization, and increasing architecture capacity~\cite{parisi2019continual}.
+Similar to the CoDEPS framework by Vodisch et al.~\cite{vodisch2023codeps} that continuously trains a DNN online to improve performance on the deployment environment, our problem involves online training a monocular depth DNN; unlike previous works, we aim to reduce the frequency of online training rather than perform online training at all timesteps.
+In addition, our priority is to maximize accuracy on the current environment rather than accept a lower accuracy on the current environment to preserve accuracy on the pretraining environment.